Delrina: WinFax

 The "About" screen for WinFax 3.0 from 1992, depicting several of its principal programmers.

 WinFax enabled computers equipped with fax-modems to send faxes directly to stand-alone fax machines or other similarly equipped computers.

 Several versions of the WinFax product were released over the next few years, initially for Windows 3.x and then a Windows 95-based version.
 WinFax PRO 2.0 for Windows was released in July 1991.
 The Windows versions were also localized to major European and Asian languages.
-The company made further in-roads by establishing tie-ins with modem manufacturers such as U.S. Robotics and Supra that bundled simple versions of the product (called "WinFax LITE") that offered basic functionality.
+The company made further in-roads by establishing tie-ins with modem manufacturers such as USRobotics and Supra that bundled simple versions of the product (called "WinFax LITE") that offered basic functionality.
 Those wanting more robust features were encouraged to upgrade to the "PRO" version, and were offered significant discounts over the standalone retail version.
 All of this rapidly established WinFax as the de facto fax software.
 By 1994 almost one hundred companies were bundling versions of WinFax in with their own product, including IBM, Compaq, AST Research, Gateway 2000, Intel and Hewlett-Packard.

 WinFax PRO 3.0 was launched in late 1992 for Windows 3.x machines.
 This was followed by a version for Macintosh systems.
 The "Lite" version of WinFax 3.0 was bundled as OEM software by a number of fax-modem manufacturers, which was later superseded by WinFax Lite 4.0 a couple of years later.

 The release of WinFax PRO 4.0 in March 1994 brought together a number of key features and technologies.
 It introduced an improved OCR engine, introduced improvements aimed specifically at mobile fax users, better on-screen fax viewing capabilities and a focus on consistency and usability of the interface.
 It also included for the first time the ability to integrate directly with popular new email products such as cc:Mail and Microsoft Mail.
 It was preceded by a Workgroup version of the same product, which allowed a number of users to share a single fax modem on a networked system.
 The stand-alone version of the product was also later bundled with a grayscale scanner, and sold as WinFax Scanner.

 The final Delrina-branded version of WinFax was WinFax PRO 7.0, which shipped in late 1995, the subsequent version 8.0 being a Symantec product.
 There was no intervening version 5.0 or 6.0, and the jump to version 7.0 was purely a marketing decision, based on keeping up with the suite of products in Microsoft Office which were then at the same number.
 It also reflected the development effort required to develop the first full 32-bit application version, designed to work with the Windows 95 operating system, which set it apart from its competition at the time.

 By the time WinFax PRO 7.0 was being sold from retail shelves, Delrina had been acquired by Symantec.